Anna Demidova: Discovery of remains

 The Bolsheviks, followed by the Soviet Union government, tried to suppress information about the murders of the Romanov family and their retainers.
 In 1979 the gravesite containing most of the bodies was found by an amateur, but the government did not acknowledge this until 1989, in the period of glasnost.
 DNA analysis and forensics were used to identify the Romanov members.

 The remains of Tsarevich Alexei and one of his sisters were missing from this gravesite, but were finally discovered in 2007 in another, nearby, unmarked gravesite.
 Their identities were confirmed by DNA analysis, but the Russian Orthodox Church asked to retain Alexei's remains for more testing and, as of 2015, still held them.

 Funeral

 A state funeral was held on 17 July 1998, in Peter and Paul Cathedral in St. Petersburg for the Romanov family, Demidova, and the other victims killed by the Bolsheviks 80 years earlier.
 Demidova's grandniece, Natalie Demidova, was among the attendees.
 At the time, leaders of the Russian Orthodox Church did not attend because they disputed the identification of victims.

 Canonization

 In 2000, the Russian Orthodox Church canonized all seven members of the Russian Imperial Family: Nicholas and Alexandra, and their five children.

-Anna and other members of the court who stayed with the royal family until their last moments, ending up being murdered by the Bolsheviks, were also canonized.
+Demidova was under consideration for canonization as of 2016.